SixArm/mast-cell-help/topics/epipen-alternatives/index.md

 [Source](https://www.drugs.com/article/epipen-cost-alternatives.html)

-Adrenaline a.k.a. epinephrine is the first-line treatment for anaphylaxis.
+Adrenaline aka epinephrine is the first-line treatment for anaphylaxis.
 EpiPen is the brand name of an adrenaline auto-injector made by Viatris/Mylan.

 One brand name EpiPen costs roughly $300 USD for people who are paying cash.
 Some patients may be eligible for EpiPen patient assistance or authorized generic discounts or co-pay coupon cards through the Viatris website.
 If you are paying cash, look for an online coupon which might save you hundreds